TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 - `ttl` is the time-to-live of a successful health check.
 This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.
 - `timeout` an optional value to wait before forcibly killing the health check.
 Health checks killed in this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state.
 This means that a heartbeat will not be sent.
 The minimum timeout is `1ms`.
 Omitting this field means that ContainerPilot will wait indefinitely for the health check. *Deprecation warning:* in ContainerPilot 3.0 this will default to the `poll` time.
+- `consul` an optional block of consul specific service configuration.
+    - [`enableTagOverride`](https://www.consul.io/docs/agent/services.html) if set to `true`, then external agents can update this service in the catalog and modify the tags.
+    - [`deregisterCriticalServiceAfter`](https://www.consul.io/docs/agent/http/agent.html) is a timeout in Go time format.
+If a check is in the critical state for more than this configured value, then its associated service (and all of its associated checks) will automatically be deregistered.

 ### `backends`